CIA activities in Laos: 1960

-From 1960 to 1961, the CIA initiated operations code-named Erawan in which U.S. Special Forces trained Laotian soldiers in methods of unconventional warfare to be used the against enemy.
+From 1960 to 1961, the CIA initiated operations code-named Erawan in which U.S. Special Forces trained Laotian soldiers in methods of unconventional warfare to be used against the enemy.
 The previous training of the Laotian military was underdeveloped and had "caused friction between the Americans and the French."
 After a request from Phoumi in February, Washington decided to extend training programs for the Laotian military.
 However, negotiations over the nature and structure of the training programs created divisions between the French, Washington, and Phoumi.
 The French wanted to retain complete control over the Laotian Army, but Phoumi objected.
 Phoumi asserted his desire to have the French completely removed from Laos.
 He also voiced sentiments advocating for the U.S. Special Forces to control the training operations.
 The French voiced objections to U.S. presence in Laos stating that such intervention violated the Geneva accords, a position supported by Souvanna Phouma.
 After a long series of negotiations combined with interventions from the Royal Thailand Government, U.S. Special Forces infiltrated the Lao countryside and began training Laotians in unconventional warfare and anti-guerilla tactics.

 Eventually, four CAT pilots were trained on U.S. Air Force H-19A helicopters in Japan and the Philippines.
 The CAT contingent did not reach Laos until March 1960.
 Due to the operating limitations of the H-19s, the underpowered helicopters could fly only at lower elevations in the country.
 "Generally, they were used to carry CIA case officers to meetings in outlying areas and to distribute leaflets during elections.
 By June 1960, it had become clear that helicopters would form a permanent part of Air America's operations in Laos."

 Air America hired four experienced U.S. Marine Corps helicopter pilots who obtained their discharges in Okinawa to fly the H-19s.
 Later in the year, the CIA arranged for the Marine Corps to transfer four UH-34 helicopters to Air America to replace the H-19s.

 Also in 1960, a national election was held of dubious integrity.
 "Phoumi's group gained a sweeping majority.
 On the surface, a relatively tough U.S. policy of containing Communism seemed to be an overwhelming success ... $250 million in U.S. economic and military aid had too powerful an effect on the Laotian government, which was soon reeling with corruption.
 Promised reforms never materialized, and practically no funds reached the peasants and forest tribes.
 The Communist Pathet Lao guerrilla bands began raiding in the north.
 Red Prince Souphanouvong not only walked out of jail but took most of his prison guards with him."

 In August 1960, Kong Le, who had formed a friendship with a CIA officer in 1958, still returned neutralist Souvanna Phouma to power with a military coup.
 Phoumi Nosavan, who had much closer CIA relations, took refuge in his base in Savannakhet, in southern Laos.